 Specifies animation options.

 To make your gauge "live", enable animation for it by setting the enabled option of the animation object to true.
-In this instance, the gauge indicators will appear in motion.
-In addition, within the animation object, you can set an appropriate easing mode using the easing option and specify how long the animation should run using the duration option.
+In this instance, the gauge bars will appear in motion.
+In addition, within the animation object you can set an appropriate easing mode using the easing option, and specify how long the animation should run using the duration option.

 Determines how long animation runs.

 When animation is enabled for a gauge, you can specify how long the animation must run.
 To do this, set the animation | duration option to a numeric value in milliseconds.
 The bigger the value, the slower the animation.

 The animation easing mode specifies the speed at which the animation progresses at different points within the animation.
 The following values are available.

 The animation progresses according to the Ease-out cubic interpolation function - quickly at the beginning and slowly at the end of the animation process.

 The animation progresses at a constant pace.

 In the following example, you can see the difference between the 'ease-out cubic' and 'linear' algorithms of performing animation.
 To change the animation mode, choose the corresponding value from the drop-down menu in the bottom of the example.
 The animation performs in the chosen mode after you change the set of the gauge's values using the radio buttons below.